muziejus/javascripting-english-major/9-dataset.md

 start clicking on the words in the Prologue.

 We have one more step, which is to have the gloss be printed, not “You clicked on a word.”
-But how can we tell jQuery what the value of a word-object’s `.modern` property is?
+But how can we tell jQuery what the value of a word-`Object`’s `.modern` property is?
 This is tricky, so let’s break it up into two pieces:

 1. We want to send word-specific information to `#glosses`.